Sculptures of everyday resistance

 They appear when their owners are away, keeping the space in their place, and disappear when they return.
-This constant coming and going reflects the rhythm of city life - the way people must always adapt, claim, and defend small pieces of space in a crowded world.
+This constant coming and going reflects the rhythm of city life.

 I admire the creativity and imagination behind these gestures: how people use whatever they can find to express themselves and make their surroundings their own.